On Packing Colorings of Distance Graphs: Introduction

 This parameter was introduced recently by Goddard et al.~\cite{GoBro} under the name of {\em broadcast chromatic number} and the authors showed that deciding whether $\chi_{\rho}(G)\leq 4$ is NP-hard.
-Fiala and Golovach~\cite{FiCo} showed that the problem remains NP-complete for trees.
+Fiala and Golovach~\cite{FiCo} showed that the packing coloring problem is NP-complete for trees.
 Bre{\v{s}}ar et al.~\cite{BrePa} studied the problem on Cartesian products graphs, hexagonal lattice and trees, using the name of packing chromatic number.
-Other studies on this parameter mainly concern infinite graphs, with a natural question to be answered : {\em is a given infinite graph has finite packing chromatic number ?} Goddard et al. answered by the positive for the infinite two dimensional square grid by showing $9\leq \chi_{\rho}\leq 23$.
+Other studies on this parameter mainly concern infinite graphs, with a natural question to be answered : {\em does a given infinite graph have finite packing chromatic number ?} Goddard et al. answered this question affirmatively for the infinite two dimensional square grid by showing $9\leq \chi_{\rho}\leq 23$.
 The lower bound was later improved to $10$ by Fiala et al.~\cite{FiPa} and then to $12$ by Ekstein et al.~\cite{EkPa}.
 The upper bound was recently improved by Holub and Soukal~\cite{SoPa} to $17$.
-Fiala et al.~\cite{FiPa} showed that the infinite hexagonal grid has packing chromatic number 7; while the infinite triangular lattice along with the 3-dimensional square lattice was shown to admit no finite packing coloring by Finbow and Rall~\cite{FiLa}.
-Infinite product graphs were considered by Fiala et al.~\cite{FiPa} that showed that the product of a finite path (of order at least two) by the 2-dimensional square grid has infinite packing chromatic number while the product of the infinite path by any finite graph has finite packing chromatic number.
+Fiala et al.~\cite{FiPa} showed that the infinite hexagonal grid has packing chromatic number 7; while both the infinite triangular lattice and the 3-dimensional square lattice were shown to admit no finite packing coloring by Finbow and Rall~\cite{FiLa}.
+Infinite product graphs were considered by Fiala et al.~\cite{FiPa} who showed that the product of a finite path (of order at least two) with the 2-dimensional square grid has infinite packing chromatic number while the product of the infinite path and any finite graph has finite packing chromatic number.